fxlin/p3-tee/docs/issues.md

 # Common issues

+## Address already in use

+In qemu_v8.mk, the line `-serial tcp:localhost:50324 -serial tcp:localhost:50323` tells QEMU to listen on two ports for incoming GDB connection.
+THE TWO PORTS MUST BE CHANGED to your choice (e.g. 58888/59999): if multiple students bind to the same ports, all but one will fail.

+Check if a port is in use `netstat --all | grep 54320` (port 54320)

+Sp23: we provide env.sh and update qemu_v8.mk to use random ports.
+Run `p3-gen-ranom-ports` to refresh ports.

 ## (from normal world) optee_example_hello_world: TEEC_Opensession failed with code 0xffff0008 origin 0x3

 (from sec world): init_with_ldeff:232 ldelf failed with res: 0xffff0008 <--- meaning item no found

 xtests all failed.